Nutrition

 Book Now

-18. Two-Ingredient Waffles
+17. Two-Ingredient Savory Waffles

 How do you incorporate waffles into the greater scheme of your low-carb breakfast goals?
 With a two-ingredient keto-friendly recipe that leaves flour out of the equation entirely.

-It’s not difficult to whip up these crispy treats, as long as you have two eggs and a half-cup of shredded cheese of your choice.
 Mix it all together, scoop it into your waffle iron and let it sizzle into your new favorite low-carb breakfast invention.
-Add a few snips of green onions or a dollop of sour cream to complete the plate.
+Add a sprinkling of green onions and a dollop of sour cream or crème fraîche to complete the plate.

 19. Sausage and Peppers